Jaap Bulder | |

 Nationalgoals1: | 6 |

-Jacob "Jaap" Eisse Bulder (27 September 1896 in Groningen – 30 April 1979 in Leiderdorp) was a football (soccer) player from the Netherlands, who represented his home country at the 1920 Summer Olympics in Antwerp, Belgium.
-There he won the bronze medal with the Netherlands national football team.[1]
+Jacob "Jaap" Eisse Bulder (27 September 1896 – 30 April 1979) was a Dutch footballer who played as a forward.
+He represented his home country at the 1920 Summer Olympics in Antwerp, Belgium.
+There he won the bronze medal with the Netherlands national team.[1]

-On 16 September 1923 Jaap scored 2 goals in 1 minute against Velocitas, in the final of the Groninger Dagbladbeker.[5]
+On 16 September 1923, Jaap scored two goals in one minute against Velocitas, in the final of the Groninger Dagbladbeker.[5]

 Club | Season | Eerste Klasse North | League Play-Off | Dutch Cup | Groninger Dagblad | Total | |||||